open-lms-open-source/moodle-mod_collaborate/README.md

 ## Installation
 Extract the contents of the plugin into _/wwwroot/mod_ then visit `admin/upgrade.php` or use the CLI script to upgrade your site.

-For more information about installation, configuration and usage, please see https://help.blackboard.com/Blackboard_App/Collaborate and https://help.blackboard.com/Collaborate
+For more information about installation, configuration and usage, please see https://help.blackboard.com/Collaborate

 ## License
 Copyright (c) 2021 Open LMS (https://www.openlms.net)